harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

    3. Launches an orchestration scan of the `owasp/nettacker` project in Anchore Enterprise and gets the scan results from the Anchore server.
    4. Deduplicates and normalizes the scan data and ingests it into STO.

-Note that in this example, the resource limits for the Docker-in-Docker step are increased to ensure that the step has enough memory to store the scanned image.
-For more information, go to [Optimize STO pipelines](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/optimize-sto-pipelines#increase-memorycpu-for-the-docker-in-docker-background-step)
+Note that in this example, the resource limits for the Docker-in-Docker step are increased to ensure that [the step has enough memory to store the scanned image](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/optimize-sto-pipelines#increase-memorycpu-for-the-docker-in-docker-background-step).

 <details>
 <summary>Anchore Enterprise orchestration pipeline example</summary>